August Cieszkowski Street, Bydgoszcz: Paul Böhm's House at 3

 The architect Paul Böhm was also the owner of the tenement.
 In 1906, the house was acquired Mr Schmidt, an engineer.
 During interwar period, the building housed a Preparatory School, St. Kazimierz.
 The same year, the physician and activist Jan Biziel moved there with his family to establish his medical practice.
 He now has a memorial plaque set on house's wall.
 From October 1924 to July 1934, Ludwik Regamey and his second wife Maria lived there.
 She opened and ran a French school in their home.

 The building was designed on a "U" shape, as a four-storey main building and a residential outbuilding located in the back.
 Indoor, a high Mansard roof hides an attic apartment.
 The facade has different balconies, a frame construction in the top floor, and a polygonal tower covered with a tented roof.
+The ensemble had been restored in 2025.